Agencies and Associations

 News and Discussion Groups

-- Northern Waters Library Service discussion list: An email list discussion list available to staff of member libraries
+- Northern Waters discussion list: An NWLS email discussion list available to member libraries and trustees.

 - Wisconsin Library Association Blog - The Wisconsin Library Association engages, inspires and advocates for library workers and supporters to improve and promote library services for the people of Wisconsin.

-- Wisconsin Public Library Consortium: A decision-making and fiscal model for public library cooperation that allows libraries to work together to collaborate on efficient information technology services.
+- Wisconsin Public Library Consortium: A discussion list for WPLC: a decision-making and fiscal model for public library cooperation that allows libraries to work together to collaborate on efficient information technology services, such as the Wisconsin Digital Library.

-The Administrative Essentials: A Handbook for Wisconsin Library Directors is in the process of being written and chapters are available in draft format.
-They will be an important resource for new and experienced directors alike.
+The Administrative Essentials: A Handbook for Wisconsin Library Directors; an important resource for new and experienced directors alike.

 Public Library Space Needs: A Planning Outline A narrative outline and corresponding worksheet to help public library staff and trustees estimate their library's future space needs to determine whether more comprehensive facility planning should be conducted.